Be A Man!

 By upholding these rigid boundaries and caricatures of patriarchal masculinity, not only do you foster conditions of neglect in your immediate environment, but you also perpetuate a culture that neglects the needs of other men and young men in your life.
 Upholding patriarchal masculinity normalizes inauthenticity which disconnects men from self and people who they have the potential to have fulfilling relationships with.
 Archetypes such as the cool guy, the protector and the entertainer often confine who you are and fosters inauthenticity.
 You deserve to exist freely and rid yourself of confines of being a traditional/patriarchal man.
 There are no rewards for dissimulating and being the manliest man to ever exist.

 When I ask men and women why they impose patriarchal values I never quite hear a valid reason.
 I hear statements along the lines of “That’s just the way it’s supposed to be”.
 In Coming To America King Jaffe Joffer asks, “Who am I to change tradition” and Queen Aoleon says “I thought you were the king.”
 As men, we have a lot to gain by being king of our own individual dominion.
 I encourage everyone reading this to think for themselves.
 In the film The Matrix, there’s a scene where Neo is “unplugged” and he asks “Why do my eyes hurt?”
 Morpheus says “You never used them before” alluding to Neo seeing the world exclusively from lenses that he has been indoctrinated with and not viewing his world independently of those lenses.
 I believe a man should define what it is to be a man and it doesn’t have to align with other men’s concept of what a man is.
 In fact, I believe a man defining masculinity for himself is the essence of liberated masculinity.
-At 35 years old, this is my definition of a man.
+This is my definition of a man.

 How Can Therapy Help?